 Proposing an amendment to section four of article eight of the constitution, and repealing article eighteen thereof and inserting a new article eighteen, in relation to community development and the financing thereof

-Section 1.
-Resolved (if the Assembly concur), That article eighteen of the constitution is hereby repealed, and a new article eighteen is added to such constitution, to read as follows:
+Section 1 Resolved (if the Asymbly concur).
+That article sembly concurt.
+That article eighteen of the constitution is hereby repealed and a new article eighteen is added to such constitution, to read as follows:

 ARTICLE XVIII - COMMUNITY DEVELOPMENT